-On March 26, 2020, the Delaware Court of Chancery entered a judgment against one of our subsidiaries in the amount of \$57.7 million inclusive of costs and interest arising out of the petition for appraisal pursuant to 8 Del.
-C. § 262 in the Delaware Court of Chancery, captioned Manichaean Capital, LLC, et al. v.
-SourceHOV Holdings, Inc., C.A.
-No. 2017 0673 JRS (pursuant to which former stockholders of SourceHOV sought, among other things, a determination of the fair value of their 10,304 SourceHOV shares at the time of the Novitex Business Combination) (the "Appraisal Action").
+On March 26, 2020, the Delaware Court of Chancery entered a judgment against one of our subsidiaries in the amount of \$57.7 million inclusive of costs and interest arising from the Appraisal Action.
 On December 31, 2021, we agreed to settle the Appraisal Action along with a separate case brought by the same plaintiffs for \$63.4 million.
-Accordingly as of December 31, 2021, the Company accrued a liability of \$63.4 million for these matters, all of which is expected to be paid during the first half of 2022 (\$40 million having already been paid as of March 16, 2022).
+Accordingly as of December 31, 2021, the Company accrued a liability of \$63.4 million for these matters, all of which had been paid as of December 31, 2022.

 On March 27, 2020, the Coronavirus Aid, Relief, and Economic Security Act ("CARES Act") was enacted in response to the COVID-19 pandemic.
 The CARES Act, among other things, includes provisions relating to refundable payroll tax credits, deferment of employer side social security payments, net operating loss carryback periods, alternative minimum tax credit refunds, modifications to the net interest deduction limitations and technical corrections to tax depreciation methods for qualified improvement property.
 The Company has implemented favorable provisions of the CARES Act, including the refundable payroll tax credits and the deferment of employer social security payments.
 At the end of 2021, the Company paid a portion of the deferred employer social security due as per IRS guidance.
-The remaining balance of deferred employer social security taxes will be paid by the end of fiscal 2022.
-The Company has utilized recently enacted COVID-19 relief measures in various European jurisdictions, including permitted deferrals of certain payroll, social security and value added taxes.
+The remaining balance of deferred employer social security taxes will be paid by fiscal year 2023.
+The Company has similarly utilized COVID-19 relief measures in various European jurisdictions, including permitted deferrals of certain payroll, social security and value added taxes.
 At the end of 2021, the Company paid a portion of these deferred payroll taxes, social security and value added taxes.
-The remaining balance of deferred payroll taxes, social security and value added taxes appeared to the paid by the end of fiscal 2022 as per deferment timeline.
+The remaining balance of deferred payroll taxes, social security and value added taxes will be paid by fiscal year 2025 as per deferment timeline.

 On December 17, 2020, certain subsidiaries of the Company entered into a \$145.0 million securitization facility with a five year term (the "Securitization Facility").
-On December 17, 2020 the Company made the initial borrowing of approximately \$92.0 million under the Securitization Facility and used a portion of the proceeds to repay previous securitization facility, which terminated on such date.
+On December 17, 2020, the Company made the initial borrowing of approximately \$92.0 million under the Securitization Facility and used a portion of the proceeds to repay previous securitization facility, which terminated on such date.
 The Company used the remaining proceeds for general corporate purposes.
+On June 17, 2022, the Company repaid in full the loans outstanding under the Securitization Facility.
+The aggregate outstanding principal amount of loans under the Securitization Facility as of such date was approximately \$91.9 million.

-On March 15, 2021, the Company, entered into a securities purchase agreement with certain accredited institutional investors pursuant to which the Company issued and sold to ten accredited institutional investors in a private placement an aggregate of 9,731,819 unregistered shares of the Company's Common Stock at a price of \$2.75 per share and an equal number of warrants, generating gross proceeds to the Company of \$26.8 million.
+On March 15, 2021, the Company, entered into a securities purchase agreement with certain accredited institutional investors pursuant to which the Company issued and sold to ten accredited institutional investors in a private placement an aggregate of 486,591 unregistered shares of the Company's Common Stock at a price of \$55.00 per share and an equal number of warrants, generating gross proceeds to the Company of \$26.8 million.
 Cantor Fitzgerald acted as underwriter in connection with such sale of unregistered securities and received a placement fee of 5.5% of gross proceeds in connection with such service.
 In selling the shares without registration, the Company relied on exemptions from registration available under Section 4(a)(2) of the Securities Act of 1933 and Rule 506 promulgated thereunder.
-Each private placement warrant entitles the holder to purchase one share of Common Stock, will be exercisable at an exercise price of \$4.00 per share beginning on September 19, 2021 and will expire on September 19, 2026.
+Each private placement warrant entitles the holder to purchase one share of Common Stock, will be exercisable at an exercise price of \$80.00 per share beginning on September 19, 2021 and will expire on September 19, 2026.